Feora1343/swapi_app/README.md

 ### Browse View

 Allow a user to click on buttons to load and see resources of the various types.
+Note that SWAPI base results are paginiated.
+You can ignore multiple pages for Base Mode.

 ![Search View](images/browse.png)

 ### Favorites View

 Display the user's Favorites in a meaningful way.
 The view should display information from the API.
+The user should be able to remove Favorites from this view.

 ![Search View](images/favorites.png)

-## Hard Mode
+## Hard Mode Options

+1. Support the pagination provide in SWAPI results.
-Pictures!
+2. Pictures!
 When displaying favorites, pull in a random Giphy image based on a search for each Star Wars resource and display it on the DOM.

 ## Pro Mode